Partial Jucys-Murphy elements and star factorizations: Introduction

 We denote by $S_n$ the symmetric group over $n$ elements.
 If $\sigma$ is a permutation and $G$ a set of generators of $S_n$, it is natural to look for the minimal number of factors needed to write $\sigma$ as a product of elements of $G$.
 This defines a length $\ell_G(\sigma)$ on the symmetric group, which is easy to interpret combinatorially when $G$ is one of the usual sets of generators of $S_n$.\\

-A natural question arising is the number of minimal factorizations (decomposition of $\sigma$ as a product of $\ell_G(\sigma)$ generators) : this problem has for instance being studied by J. Dénes for the set of all transpositions \cite{Denes1959} and by R.P.
+A natural question arising is the number of minimal factorizations (decomposition of $\sigma$ as a product of $\ell_G(\sigma)$ generators) : this problem has for instance being studied by J. D\'enes for the set of all transpositions \cite{Denes1959} and by R.P.
 Stanley with the Coxeter generators \cite{Stanley1984}.\\

 One can also look at two interesting variants : \begin{itemize} \item counting the number of factorizations of $\sigma$ into $r$ factors in $G$, $r$ being a fixed integer greater than $\ell_G(\sigma)$. \item counting only transitive factorizations, that is to say factorizations $\sigma = g_1 \ldots g_r$ with the additional condition that the subgroup of $S_n$ spanned by the $g_i$ is the whole symmetric group $S_n$ (this hypothesis might seem strange but it is in fact only the connectedness of a certain ramified covering associated to the factorization). \end{itemize}